Curriculum-Based Measurement: Top Benefits and ExamplesAll Posts

 Curriculum-based measurement toolsSo, you’re interested in curriculum-based measurement but aren’t sure where to start.
 Here are a couple of excellent resources:

-Prodigy GameA digital alternative or supplement to drills worksheets, Prodigy is a no-cost, curriculum-aligned math platform used by more than a million teachers and 50 million students around the world.
+Prodigy GameA digital alternative or supplement to drills worksheets, Prodigy is a curriculum-aligned math platform used by more than a million teachers and 50 million students around the world.
 It offers content from every major math topic from 1st to 8th grade.Use Prodigy to give your school a new, easy, and engaging way to address class-wide trouble spots and academic skill deficits!With regard to curriculum-based measurement, one of its most powerful features is using it as an RTI tool.All while collecting data, you can deliver specific content to certain students and check their progress on a cyclical basis through:

 - Plans as a first-tier RTI strategy